knpfalcon/tally/readme.md

 </p>

-This is something I've been working on and haven't had time to really do much else on it.
+This is something I've been working on and haven't had time to really do much on it.
 Maybe I'm just bored with the project.
 Anyway, I'm making the source code public.

 It's an EGA-Styled retro platformer.
 Programmed in C with Allegro 5.